Fear Street Part Two: 1978: Plot

 At the house, they find empty graves dug up by Nurse Lane and discover the witch's mark below the house.
-Alice and Cindy find a wall carved with the names of all the Shadyside killers and Tommy's name included.
-Tommy, now possessed, kills Arnie with an axe, and the girls escape into a cave.
-At camp, Nick helps Ziggy prank Sheila and lock her in the outhouse.
-As the two bond and share a kiss, Tommy reaches the camp and murders several Shadyside campers, including counselor Joan.
-Meanwhile, Cindy and Alice try to escape using the witch's mark in the diary as a map of the cave.
-They soon come across a pile of beating organs and when Alice touches it, it shows her flashbacks of all the past killers and their victims.
+Alice and Cindy find a wall carved with the names of all the Shadyside killers, and Tommy's name is included.
+Now fully possessed, Tommy kills Arnie and the girls escape into a cave.
+At camp, Nick helps Ziggy prank Sheila to lock her in the outhouse.

+As the two bond and share a kiss, Tommy has returned back to camp and murders several Shadysiders.
+Cindy and Alice try to escape using the witch's mark in the diary as a map of the cave.
+They soon come across a pile of beating organs, and when Alice touches it, it shows her flashbacks of all the past killers and their victims.

 After Alice injures her leg, she reconciles with Cindy and the two reach a cave opening beneath the outhouse.

-After fighting an angry Sheila and knocking her unconscious, Ziggy and counselor Gary try to rescue Alice and Cindy until Tommy decapitates Gary.
-Ziggy hides with Nick until he is injured by Tommy and escapes to the mess hall.
+Ziggy and counsellor Gary attempt to rescue Alice and Cindy.
+Tommy kills Gary and Ziggy hides with Nick until Nick is injured and she escapes to the mess hall.
 As the rest of the camp leaves via bus, Cindy finds a route to the mess hall while Alice stays behind.
-Tommy attacks Ziggy, but Cindy intervenes and kills him.
-Alice arrives and tells them that she found the witch's hand.
-She had started bleeding and realized that she was sitting near Satan's stone, where she dug it out.
+Tommy attacks Ziggy, but Cindy kills him.
+Alice arrives and tells them that she found Sarah Fier’s lost hand.

-The trio decides to end the curse by reuniting Sarah's hand with the body.
-Ziggy suddenly bleeds on the hand and sees a vision of Sarah Fier.
+The trio decides to end the curse by reuniting Sarah Fier’s hand with her body, which is rumored to be buried by the "Hanging Tree".
+Ziggy’s nose suddenly bleeds on the hand and sees a vision of Sarah Fier.
 This triggers the curse, resurrecting several Shadyside killers.
 A reanimated Tommy kills Alice before Cindy decapitates him.

-Ziggy and Cindy run to the tree where Fier was hanged, with the Shadyside killers in pursuit.
-They dig around the tree, only to find a rock with the words "The witch forever lives" carved.
-When Cindy realizes the killers are after Ziggy, she drops the hand and sacrifices herself.
-The two are murdered and the killers disappear.
+Ziggy and Cindy run to the tree where Sarah Fier was hanged, with the Shadyside killers in pursuit, only to find a rock with the words "The witch forever lives" carved buried underneath the tree.
+Cindy sacrifices herself but the two are murdered and the killers disappear.
 Nick later finds them and saves Ziggy via CPR.

-Back in 1994, Deena and Josh realize that C. Berman is Ziggy, whose real name is Christine.
-They tell her that they found the witch's body and now, with the hand, they can end the curse.
-Deena and Josh go to Shadyside Mall, which was built after the closure of Camp Nightwing, and dig out the hand from under the same tree.
-They take it to the place where the body is buried and Deena reunites the body with the hand.
-Deena's nose bleeds and she finds herself back in 1666, where she is now Sarah Fier.
+Back in 1994, Deena and Josh realize that C. Berman is Ziggy, whose real name is Christine Berman.
+They tell her that they found Sarah Fier’s body and now, with the hand, they can end the curse.
+Deena and Josh find the hand buried in the Shadyside Mall and reach Sarah Fier’s burial place.
+Deena reunites the hand with her body.
+Deena's nose bleeds, and she finds herself back in 1666, where she is now Sarah Fier.